-One week ago, I attended a workshop at the campus of Microsoft France.
-The workshop presented the principles of Microservices and containers such as docker, Kubernetes, this amazing training inspires me to write this blog post where I’ll resume and explain the principles of each concept.
+I attended a workshop at the campus of Microsoft France.
+The workshop presented the principles of Microservices and containers, and a couple of topics regarding docker, Kubernetes etc.

 Cloud is ‘internet’, cloud providers provide different ‘services’ via the cloud.
-There is general build into 3 types of cloud computing service models: IaaS, PaaS, and SaaS.
-Each service offering provides a different level of virtualization and management responsibilities.
+There are 3 types of cloud computing service models:

 Caption: different cloud computing service models from Microsoft’s documentation

-Based on these models, there are also some extension concepts which is known as “X as a service” : such as DaaS ( Database as a Service ) , CaaS ( Container as a Service ), MaaS ( Messaging as a Service ) , IDaaS( Identity as a service ) and DRaaS ( Disaster recovery as a service ) etc.
+Based on these models, there are also some concepts such as DaaS ( Database as a Service ) , CaaS ( Container as a Service ), MaaS ( Messaging as a Service ) etc.

 - Allows to install and prepare the related environment with automation methods such as Azure Automation on Azure or AWS Opswork, by using a declarative format to produce an identical result ( always reached the desired state )